What Size Heat Pump? (and lots more besides!)

 This is where getting a good engineer like a Heat Geek is worth it.
 They can design the system using maths!
 Nothing left to chance.

-Undersized pipework seems to go hand in hand with poorly performing heat pumps.
+Undersized pipework seems to go hand in hand with poorly performing and horror story heat pumps.

 As renowned heat pump system designer Simon Poskett reminds us, “Heat pumps are ‘flow machines’, so they need room and space to move the water around the heating system”.